New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: Proposed QKD protocols

 \section{Proposed QKD protocols}

-We have previously discussed that many QKD methods involving non-orthogonal state sequences necessitate the division of information into quantum and classical components.
-This division compels Eve to leave behind traces of her attempted eavesdropping through measurements.
-In all such QKD schemes, there comes a point where Alice and Bob engage in a comparison of the initial state (or basis) prepared by Alice/Bob and the state they receive through measurement by Bob/Alice.
-This comparison is conducted to detect correlations that may unveil eavesdropping attempts.
+We have previously discussed that many QKD methods involving non-orthogonal state sequences necessitate dividing information into quantum and classical components.
+This division compels Eve to leave traces of her attempted eavesdropping through measurements.
+In all such QKD schemes, Alice and Bob compare the initial state (or basis) prepared by Alice/Bob and the state received through measurement by Bob/Alice.
+This comparison is conducted to detect correlations that may reveal eavesdropping attempts.
 Following this step, Alice and Bob retain the states that meet specific criteria, paving the way for the final key generation.
-This stage can be thought of as a subprotocol, often referred to as a classical key-sifting subprotocol.
-In what follows, we will see that in this work, we use a bi-directional quantum channel to distribute the quantum information in the form of single photon to distribute a secret key between two legitimate parties, Alice and Bob after the key-sifting subprotocol.
-Here, Alice has the{} prior information of the quantum states of her initial sequence that she prepares to send to Bob.
-This prior information helps her to agree with the position of the sifted key after information reconciliation.
-In what follows, we assume the following notation: To encode the bit value $x$, Alice generates the quantum state $\psi_{J}^{x}$, for different encoding using mutually unbiased bases (MUBs) in Hilbert space $\mathcal{H}$ of dimension $d$\footnote{Let us suppose two orthonormal bases set in the $d$-dimensional Hilbert space are $\psi_{j_{1}}:=\{\psi_{1},\psi_{2,}\ldots,\psi_{d}\}$ and $\psi_{j_{2}}:=\{\psi_{1}^{'},\psi_{2,}^{'}\ldots,\psi_{d}^{'}\},$they are called mutually unbiased bases when the square of the magnitude of the inner product between two different basis elements equals the inverse of the dimension $d$ can be expressed$\left|\langle\psi_{a}|\psi_{b}^{'}\rangle\right|^{2}=\frac{1}{d}$, $\forall a,b\in\{1,2,\ldots,d\}.$ If one measures the system that is prepared in one of the MUBs, then the measurement outcome using another basis will be equally probable or maximally uncertain. }, where $x$ represents the bit value and $J$ represents the basis used for encoding the bit value $x$.
-Without loss of generality we choose, $J\coloneqq\{Z,X\}$, where the basis set $Z$ and $X$ correspond to $\left\{ |0\rangle,|1\rangle\right\} $ and $\left\{ |+\rangle,|-\rangle\right\} ,$ respectively.
-The basis set $Z$ and $X$ are often referred to as the computational and diagonal basis set, respectively.
-For the convenience of classical key-sifting, in what follows, we use $J=0$ for $Z$ basis and $J=1$ for $X$ basis.
-Now using the above notation, we may propose the basic structure of our protocol in generalized form as follows:
+This stage is often referred to as a classical key-sifting subprotocol.
+In this work, we use a bi-directional quantum channel to distribute quantum information in the form of single photons to distribute a secret key between two legitimate parties, Alice and Bob, after the key-sifting subprotocol.
+Here, Alice has prior information about the quantum states of her initial sequence that she prepares to send to Bob.
+This prior information helps her agree on the position of the sifted key after information reconciliation.